Attaining Carnot Efficiency with Quantum and Nanoscale Heat Engines: Second laws for transformations between states block-diagonal in energy eigenbases

 \end{thm}

 {\bf Remark:} {\it The condition for $\alpha=-\infty, \infty$ can be included by continuity.}

-\begin{proof} Since the initial and final states are block-diagonal in weighted-energy eigenbases, the theorem above can be proved using catalytic $d$-majorization shown in the Lemma \ref{lem:CatDmajor}.
+\begin{proof} Since the initial and final states are block-diagonal in the energy eigenbases, the theorem above can be proved using catalytic $d$-majorization shown in the Lemma \ref{lem:CatDmajor}.
 Replacing the probability distributions, in Lemma \ref{lem:CatDmajor}, with the eigenvalues of the states block-diagonal in energy, as

-Note, if we consider that the Hamiltonian of the catalyst $H_{C_{12}}=H_{C_1} \otimes \mathbb{I} +\mathbb{I}\otimes H_{C_2}$ is trivial (i.e., $H_{C_{12}}=\mathbb{I}$), then
+Note, if we consider that the Hamiltonian of the catalyst $H_{C_{12}}=H_{C_1} + H_{C_2}$ is trivial (i.e., $H_{C_{12}}=\mathbb{I}$), then

 Let us first assume that the catalyst possesses a trivial Hamiltonian $H_{C_{12}}=\mathbb{I}$ and the conditions \eqref{eq:Cat2ndLaws} are satisfied.
 The latter, in terms of R\'enyi $\alpha$-relative entropy, means